Chousei Kantai Sazer-X the Movie: Fight! Star Warriors: Plot

 The Bosquito start killing thousands of people by absorbing them.
 The attires were the only thing left of the people and were all fallen on the ground.
 The real Justirisers could not believe this scenario.
 They try to transform, but it was in vain.
 National Defense make a space battleship – called 'Interception Battleship Gouten' – to invade the Bosquito.
 They also send 'Type-05 GS Assist Robot Yuuhi', but it was later destroyed.
 The Justirisers go to Sazer Island and find Mio Tendou lying senseless.
 All of them help get back the JustiPowers.
 Riki breaks G2 and the Sazer-X are incapable of transforming.
 Takuto is taken by the space pirates and is sent to the Phantom Ship, where he saves people from other planets (who were destroyed by the Bosquito), including Riki's mother and father.

 Takuto's grandfather (Sojirou Ando) repairs G2, but Riki steals it.
 Riki then realizes the deception of the space pirates and so resolved not to handover the Cosmo Capsules to them.
 Rather, he keeps G2 with him and lets the Sazer-X transform again.
 Professor Horiguchi kept a Crystal Slab, which would react to the only one whose heart is full of love, courage and justice.
 Luckily that person is Riki, who helps the Gransazers to get back their powers.
 The Justirisers and Gransazers fight against thousands of Bosquito, and the Sazer-X come to help.
 They combine their powers and destroy many of the Bosquito.
 But quickly, the Phantom Ship crashes on Earth and absorbs all the powers of the other Bosquito on Earth and forms the Mammoth-Bosquito dragon, which is enormous in size.

-With the assistance of Chousei Kantai Sazer-X#Ryuuseishin Shark-Leaguer, The Mammoth-Bosquito was destroyed by Great-Lio using the final move, Howling Crush, in which the power of the Gransazers, Justirisers and Sazer-X combined into the finishing attack that destroyed the monster.
+With the assistance of Ryuuseishin Shark-Leaguer, The Mammoth-Bosquito was destroyed by Great-Lio using the final move, Howling Crush, in which the power of the Gransazers, Justirisers and Sazer-X combined into the finishing attack that destroyed the monster.